DanielCamSan/Practica6_sistemas_inteligentes/README.md

         • The speakers give the day and the hour of his preference to do the conference
         • Two international speakers cant be assigned in the same schedule
-        • The schedules can be withous a speaker, this depends in the quantity of speakers
+        • The schedules can be withous a speaker, this depends in the quantity of speakers Then after do all the definitions we have to implement the bactrack algorithm, i start coding that in main.py with the basic algorithm and coding the set of definitions.
+I start defining the classes (it can see it in /images/Class_diagram), the nodes will be the schedules and the domain will be the speakers.
+Each node can have a set of speakers,
 ## 3. Experiments & Results

 ## 4. Conclusions